HTMLMin/Laravel-HTMLMin/README.md

 This will create a `config/htmlmin.php` file in your app that you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

-There are two config options:
+There are three config options:

 ##### Automatic Blade Optimizations